 - Which technology to retire depends on specific market circumstances and potential obligations;

 - The full process generally carries a transitional period of around three years, with preparations commencing earlier than formal public announcements;

 - A reasonable formal notice period commonly comes along with a well-designed campaign targeting affected customers, possibly assisted by the regulator;

 - Switch-off process may include upgrade incentives for long tail customers, with comparably priced plans, and handset recycling initiatives.

-Finally, download the report below and go here to learn more about spectrum licensing.
+Finally, download the and go here to learn more about spectrum licensing.